 The ThunderFit silicone wedding bands are nice because they are especially cheap, running roughly $5 USD per band.

 If they break that means you’ve lost almost nothing.
-You can buy them from Amazon, so they are quick and easy to replace.
+You can buy them from

 These come in all sorts of shapes and sizes.
 However, they are usually one solid color or have a very simple pattern.